United States: E-Commerce and Big Data Merger Control

-Another noteworthy aspect of the Sprint/T-Mobile merger was that a number of state attorneys general sued to block the merger, even after DOJ indicated its approval for the deal subject to a consent decree.
-They claimed that DOJ had only done a ‘cursory investigation’ and that the acquisition still violated the Clayton Act even subject to the settlement with DOJ.
+Another noteworthy aspect of the Sprint/T-Mobile merger was that a number of state attorneys general sued to block the merger, despite DOJ indicating its approval for the deal subject to a consent decree and other states joining with DOJ as part of the settlement.
+They claimed that DOJ had only done a ‘cursory investigation’ and that the acquisition still violated the Clayton Act, even subject to the settlement with DOJ.
 The court ultimately ruled in favour of the merging parties, however, giving ‘some deference’ to DOJ and the Federal Communications Commission and finding that the federal remedy package resolved any likelihood of harm from the merger.

-In the early- to mid-2010s, behavioural remedies were more common and accepted, particularly for vertical mergers.
+In the early to mid-2010s, behavioural remedies were more common and accepted, particularly for vertical mergers.
 For example, in 2011, DOJ required Google to agree to certain commitments to provide rivals access to ITA Software’s airfare pricing and shopping engine to clear the deal.
 It also required behavioural commitments that year from Comcast in its acquisition of video programming provider NBCUniversal.
-DOJ also accepted behavioural remedies to resolve concerns with the 2010 merger of Live Nation and Ticketmaster, though issues with this decree and ongoing violations led DOJ to pursue modification and extension of the decree in 2019.
+Additionally, DOJ accepted behavioural remedies to resolve concerns with the 2010 merger of Live Nation and Ticketmaster, although issues with this decree and ongoing violations led DOJ to pursue modification and extension of the decree in 2019.

 Under the Trump administration, DOJ suggested it was less likely to rely on ongoing behavioural remedies, as there was a strong preference for structural remedies, even in vertical mergers.
 Makan Delrahim, in a keynote address at the American Bar Association’s 2017 Antitrust Fall Forum, stated that he would ‘cut back on the number of long-term consent decrees’ in place and favour structural remedies over behavioural relief.

-1 Daniel S Bitton and Leslie C Overton are partners, and Melanie Kiser and Patrick Shaw are associates at Axinn, Veltrop & Harkrider LLP.
+1 Daniel S Bitton and Leslie C Overton are partners, Melanie Kiser is counsel, and Neelesh Moorthy is an associate at Axinn, Veltrop & Harkrider LLP.

 3 Staff of H. Subcomm. on Antitrust, Commercial and Admin.
 Law of the Comm. on the Judiciary, 116th Cong., Investigation of Competition in Dig.
 Mkts., at 11, 20 (2020).